wp-plugins/spectacula-threaded-comments/readme.txt

 2. The control interface for this plug-in.

 == Changelog ==

+= 2.0.0 =
+*	There is now a completely new theme for the comments which has been updated for both the dark an light versions and should work with more themes.
+	Comments are now ajaxed for both submit and update.
+You have control over update frequency and the code will respect your choices for comment order depth and all the other settings in the discussion area of the settings.
+	Made sure it is working with all versions of WP from 2.7 up and that includes WP 3.0.
+	New stylesheet handling code that allows us to add more styles quickly.
+You can now add stylesheet to your theme/child theme directory and that'll be picked up by the plug-in and offered as an option on the plug-in's admin page.

 = 1.0.3 =
 *	Moved the javascript to the footer and removed an unneeded script.